A Guide to Minnesota Adoption Laws

 If you work with a national adoption agency like American Adoptions, as many adoptive families do, you’ll likely adopt outside of Minnesota state lines.
 The adoption laws within an expectant mother’s home state will vary from the adoption laws in Minnesota, and you’ll need your adoption professional to guide you through both states’ individual sets of adoption laws.

-Call 1-800-ADOPTION to request free information about Minnesota adoption laws now.
+Call 1-800-ADOPTION to request free information about Minnesota adoption with our agency.
 The information below will also be helpful in providing you with an outline of the domestic adoption laws in Minnesota that can affect how you adopt a child in Minnesota.

 *It should be noted that the following information is not a substitute for legal advice.
 Contact your adoption attorney if you have any legal concerns.*